groff_diff(7) — Linux manual page

 function of the type size.

-As tm, but removes a leading neutral double quote ‘"’ from
+As tm request, but strips a leading neutral double quote

 .trf file

-discarding characters that are invalid as input; contrast
+file cannot contain characters that are invalid as input to

 .trin abcd